edenberger/kube_security_lab/README.md

  3. For the SSH clusters (the playbooks start ssh-to-*) SSH into a pod on the cluster with `ssh -p 32001 sshuser@[Kubernetes Cluster IP]` and a password of `sshuser`
  4. Attack away :)

-More detailed explanations below .
+More detailed explanations below.

 ## Client Machine

-There's a client machine with tools for Kubernetes security testing which can be brought up with the `client-machine.yml` playbook.
-It's best to use this client machine for all CLI tasks when running the scenarios, so you don't accidentally pick up creds from the host, but remember to start the kind cluster before the client machine, or the Docker network to connect to, may not be available.
+There's a client machine with tools for Kubernetes security testing which can be found (here)[https://github.com/edenberger/redk8s].

-- `ansible-playbook client-machine.yml`

-Once you've run the playbook, you can connect to the client machine with:-

-`docker exec -it client /bin/bash`

-The machine should be on the `172.18.0.0/24` network with the kind clusters (as well as being on the Docker default bridge)
+Note: to make the client machine in the same network with the kind clusters, use (these)[https://github.com/edenberger/redk8s?tab=readme-ov-file#if-youre-running-it-for-the-lab-githubcomedenbergerkube_security_lab-after-you-set-up-the-lab-run] instructions to run it.

 ## Vulnerable Clusters